learning-github-foundations/codespace-testing/Readme.md

 3. this is three - even if you write wrong numbers here inside -outside will show correct format only
    - and this is my first bullet point
    - and this is my second bullet point

+This is one way of making horizontal line
+---

+and this is second way of making horizontal line in md file
+***